 In the opinion of the General Partner, based on the terms of the Limited Partnership Agreement, European Equity Participation Management GmbH, incorporated in Germany, is considered to be the controlling party of the Partnership.
 However, the General Partner acknowledges that, under IFRS, HSH Nordbank is considered to be the ultimate controlling party of the Partnership.

 12. RELATED PARTIES

 Each of H.C.
 Grant, G.P.
-Essex-Cater and S.J.
-Hopkins is a Director of Sanne Corporate Services Limited, a company which provides administration services to the Partnership at commercial rates.
+Essex-Cater, J.N.
+Pendergast, J.D.
+Wiseman and S.J.
+Hopkins is a Director of the General Partner.